Colley Matrix: History

 In each of the above instances, the Colley Matrix was the only NCAA recognized selector to choose a champion other than the BCS or CFP winner.

 Criticism and controversies

 The methodology of the rankings have been questioned by others on the grounds of subjectivity and specifics of the statistical math.
-It has also been criticized for not correctly emphasizing a team's strength of schedule, head-to-head results, and for problems with the formula used for the calculation.
+It has also been criticized for placing too much weight on a team's win-loss record and not correctly emphasizing a team's strength of schedule, strength of record, margin of victory, and head-to-head results, as well as for problems with the formula used for the calculation.
+Dr. Ed Feng, a mathematician at Stanford University, criticized the system because it does not consider specific game results, stating that "[t]he method does not care who a team loses to in ranking them.
+It considers the win loss record of each team and the number of games played between each pair of teams.
+However, the specifics of who won each game are not an input to Colley’s method".

 In the final BCS rankings for the 2010 season, LSU was incorrectly ranked ahead of Boise State, at No. 10 instead of No. 11.
 The error was a result of Colley failing to input an FCS playoff game (Appalachian State vs. Western Illinois) correctly, a mistake that affected an order that helped determine bowl pairings that season.

+The ranking system was widely criticized after ranking Notre Dame ahead of Alabama for the 2012 season following the 2013 BCS National Championship Game, in which Alabama defeated Notre Dame 42–14.
+It was similarly criticized after ranking Alabama first and Clemson second for the 2016 season following the 2017 College Football Playoff National Championship, in which Clemson defeated Alabama 35–31.

+The Colley Matrix is most well known for ranking Central Florida ahead of Alabama in 2017 despite Alabama's victory in that season's College Football Playoff.
+Central Florida later proclaimed themselves as co-national champions because of the ranking, becoming the only school to claim a national championship based solely on the Colley Matrix.
+UCF was not selected for the College Football Playoff that season.